How to Write a Precis: Definition, Guide, & Examples

 Difference between Summary and Precis

-Even though “summary” is a synonym of “prĂ©cis,” there are some crucial differences between these two things.
-The main distinction lies in structure: a prĂ©cis always consists of 4 sentences, while a summary’s structure can vary.
-Have a look at the comparison below.
+Even though “summary” is a synonym of “prĂ©cis,” there are several essential differences between these two notions.
+The main distinction lies in structure: a prĂ©cis always consists of 4 sentences, while a summary’s format can vary.

-Covers only the essential ideas.
-Includes all of the text’s main points.
+• Covers only the essential ideas.

-Retains the original text’s writing tone and style.
-Can be written in different styles and doesn’t have to follow the text’s original tone.
+• Can be written in any style and doesn’t have to follow the text’s original tone.

 📝 Precis Format Types